|

 do not offer expanded coverage such as long term care services

-Nurse Practitioner -- A registered
+or prescription drugs.
+Back to top Nurse Practitioner -- A registered

 nurse with advanced training in physical examination and assessment.